-Here are the children fathered by our 5 Presidents under the Fourth Republic
+Here are the children fathered by our 5 presidents under the Fourth Republic

 As such, we take a look in this piece, at the Heads of State of Ghana’s Fourth Republic and the children they have fathered.

-These presidents, aside from serving as fathers in their positions as presidents, they have served as role models for many and fathers for their children.
+These presidents, aside from serving as fathers in their positions as presidents, have served as role models for many and as fathers for their children.

 All 5 Presidents; the late Flt.
 Lt.
 Jerry John Rawlings, John Agyekum Kufuor, John Evans Atta Mills, John Dramani Mahama and Nana Addo Dankwa Akufo-Addo have played significant roles in their various capacities in this democratic dispensation and we celebrate them on Father’s Day.